Indigenous Communities

 WITS Programs are delivered throughout Canada, and thus take place on the territories of the many Indigenous peoples – First Nations, Inuit, and Metis – who have made their homes on this land for millenia.

-WITS staff, and the WITS home office, work, play and benefit from living in the unceded territories of the Lkwungen (Songhees) & Wyomilth (Esquimalt) peoples of the Coast Salish Nation, and commit to continued learning and to acts of reconciliation and justice.
+Those close to the WITS head office work, play and benefit from living in the unceded territories of the Lkwungen (Songhees) & Wyomilth (Esquimalt) peoples of the Coast Salish Nation, and commit to continued learning and to acts of reconciliation and justice.

 WITS in Indigenous schools

-This photo features a Dene elder speaking to children about WITS in Kalemi Dene School, Yellowknife, NT.
+The photo below features a Dene elder speaking to children about WITS in Kalemi Dene School, Yellowknife, NT:

 RECONCILIATION